Q: What is the ACHARAI Fellows Program (AFP)?

 Q: How do I apply?

 To apply, applicants must be nominated by someone in their organization.
 This is usually the Executive Director, Rabbi, or other high level professional or lay leader.
-Nomination applications can be found here.
+Nomination forms can be found here.
 In addition, applicants must also submit a personal application, which can be found here.

-Q: Who has gone through the AFP?
+Q: Who has gone through AFP?

-We have over 140 alumni and counting – Click here to see our list of alumni.
+We have over 160 alumni and counting – Click here to see our list of alumni.

-For more information, contact Beth Gansky at bgansky@naalehbaltimore.org or 410-843-7497.
+For more information, contact Naami Schorr at nschorr@naalehbaltimore.org